awaisdar001/dp-frontend/README.md

 ## Run Project
 1. The `make` file contains most of the commands to be run the container.
 `make run`
+Once the app has been run, it should be available at `http://localhost:9990/api/trips/`

 2. Run the frontend by following.
 ```bash